Two elements each of these seminal horror movies since 1960 have in common, Part II: Identity.

-George Romero's Night of the Living Dead explores identity in a manner that's similar to Invasion of the Body Snatchers: the people who we think we know, love and trust aren't what they appear to be - shells of their former selves - but takes it a step further in that rather than clones.
-They're reanimated corpses of the dearly departed.
+George Romero's Night of the Living Dead explores identity in a manner that's similar to Invasion of the Body Snatchers: the people who we think we know, love and trust aren't what they appear to be - shells of their former selves - but takes it a step further in that rather than clones, they're reanimated corpses of the dearly departed.
 As such, they're void of characteristics and personalities that made them recognizable aside from their physical attributes.
-They're us, but they're not - and as a metaphor for death, they're coming to get us... all of us, sooner or later.
+They are us, but they're not - and as a metaphor for death, they're coming to get us... all of us, sooner or later.

 In order to survive, we find the characters disassociating themselves from the departed - something that, at least in psychological terms, harkens back to warfare of the era and the dehumanization of the enemy by various means.
 Here the dead become an army of "things" or "ghouls," that, much like the enemies in war, must be destroyed.
 Failure to see them as anything but a threat jeopardizes the living such as with Barbara when she's faced with her brother Johnny's "return," hesitating just long enough - calling him by his name in hopes of some semblance of recognition - only to meet her own demise.

 Much like The Walking Dead does on AMC, the film asks how far are we willing to go in an effort to hold onto our sense of self, a bit of an irony since at its basic level our existence and survival is predicated on de-evolution and "losing ourselves" to a certain extent (in the case of Barbara succumbing to Johnny - psychologically it would require an act of fratricide for her to survive, but physically the Johnny she knew and loved is already dead.)